vieiramanoel/pistarGODA-MDP/README.md

 Save the model as a *.txt* file for future use.

 #### Parametric formula generation
 Once the goal model is finished, generate its reliability and cost parametric formulas (*result.out* and *cost.out*, respectively).
 Other outputs are: MDP model (file *.nm*) and PCTL properties (files *.pctl*) to be evaluated by a PRISM model checker; and Script *eval_fomula.sh* to evaluate the verification time of the formulae.
+We refer to [Section III.C of the article](docs/Taming+Uncertainty+in+the+Assurance+Process+of+Self-Adaptive+Systems+a+Goal-Oriented+Approach.pdf) to understand the practical use of the formulae.

 #### Generate PRISM MDP code
 Once the goal model is finished, generate its correspondent MDP model in PRISM language (file *.nm*).

 ### New model
 Use the upper menu to insert entities (actor, goals, tasks) and their refinements (AND/OR-Decomposition) into your new goal model.
 First, insert a new actor.
 Then, you can create goals/tasks inside your new actor.
 Double click on the entity to edit its label.
-We refer to our [submitted article's Background section](docs/Taming+Uncertainty+in+the+Assurance+Process+of+Self-Adaptive+Systems+a+Goal-Oriented+Approach.pdf) for further knowledge on goal modeling.
+We refer to our [article's Background section](docs/Taming+Uncertainty+in+the+Assurance+Process+of+Self-Adaptive+Systems+a+Goal-Oriented+Approach.pdf) for further knowledge on goal modeling.

 ![upper menu](docs/images/UpperMenu.png)